wp-plugins/itro-popup/readme.txt

 == Frequently Asked Questions ==

-= How can i close the preview? =
-Simply press ESC button on your keyboard.

 = How can i have a preview of my settings? =
+For now preview button is disabled.
+We are working for it in the new release.
-Select in the section "Decide where the popup will be displayed" "Any pages", remember to save options than click on the "Preview" button.
+Select in the section "Decide where the popup will be displayed" "Only selected pages" and use a page for your preview Remember to save options

-= How can i quickly test my settings and delete cookie so the page display the popup? =

-You need to set the "Cookie expiration time" to zero and refresh your website page a couple of time.
+= How can i quickly test my settings and delete cookie so the page display the popup? = You need to set the "Cookie expiration time" to zero and refresh your website page a couple of time.

-= Does the plugin add some tables in my Wordpress database? =
+= Does the plugin add some tables in my Wordpress database? = Yes.

-Yes.
 The tables are "wp_itro_plugin_option" "wp_itro_plugin_field".

 = What are they for? =
 In the first one are stored all small data option, in the other one bigger data as custom HTML code.

 == Screenshots ==
 no screenshot avaliable

 == Changelog ==
+= 3.0 =
+New user interface, minor bug fixed, new color picker (thanks to Jan Odvarko with jscolor), new features and customizations (background image, bg text color, etc...)

 = 2.2.1 =
 Preview bug fixed.
 Now countdown works right.